victor4pinheiro/dotfiles/README.md

 <a name="Environment Path"></a>
 ## Environment Varibles

-Using Wayland, sometimes I need to force apps to use Wayland or to set hardware acceleration to some apps.
+Using Wayland, sometimes I need to force apps to use Wayland.
-Remember, I don't have any responsability.
-It's up to you all problems that can happs.
 ```
 doas cp -r $HOME/dotfiles/environment /etc/environment
 ```